ayrt-n/invesddit/README.md

 As a result, Invesddit was born!

-This repo is for the React frontend portion of the project.
+This repo is for the React frontend portion of the Invesddit.
 You can find more information on the backend Ruby on Rails API [here](https://github.com/ayrt-n/invesddit-api).

 ![alt text](https://github.com/ayrt-n/invesddit/blob/main/demo/readme-hero-example.png "Screenshot of Invesddit main page")